Airthings Wave Plus

 The “wave” in the name is because you can wave your hand in front of the device and it will show a color depending on the current monitored levels.
 Green for good – then if goes to yellow, orange and finally red.
 Airthings wave connects using bluetooth to an app on your phone or tablet.
 The app will upload your data to a cloud service so you can see your historical data online.
 Not sure how often your need to do this – I think the device can hold data for several months.
 You can set different warnings levels in the app, so you will get a notification when you exceed these levels.

 You can install a custom integration for home assistant, and connect with bluetooth from your HA server, and get the data into Home Assistant.
 You can get the custom integration here.
 The easiest way to install it is using HACS.
 It works fine, but the bluetooth connection can be a problem.
 If the device is not found at startup by the integration, the device is never added.
-(I will probably fix this with some retry policy when I have the time to look at it).
 The airthings wave plus worked out of the box.
 The Airthings wave was not supported because I got a 2nd edition, and this has a newer interface.
 I made a PR with support for 2nd edition to the guy maintaining the integration and it is now included in the current release.

 The temperature, humidity and air pressure measurements are fine.
 I think the update frequency is about 5 minutes.
 You can get very cheap devices with similar functionality, so I will not got further into this.